TToasterr/Python-RPG/README.md

 # Python-RPG
-A Python RPG game, me and my friend are working on.
+A text-based Python RPG game.

+This project is me and a friend making a text-based RPG for fun.
+(And also a grade in computer science)